apache/inlong-website/docs/modules/sort/example.md

 - Hive 3.x

 ## Prepare InLong Sort And Connectors
-You can prepare InLong Sort and Connector by referring to [Deployment Guide](quick_start.md).
+You can prepare InLong Sort and Data Node Connectors by referring to [Deployment Guide](quick_start.md).

 ## Usage for SQL API